opendistro-for-elasticsearch/deprecated-security-parent/README.md

 `cd security`

-`mvn clean package -Padvanced` This builds the final artifacts in zip format.
+`mvn clean package -Padvanced`

+The above builds the final artifacts in zip format.

 `cd target/releases/`

+The artifacts can be found in the above directory